 Detoxing from chronic methamphetamine abuse is an uncomfortable process that can have certain dangerous complications.
 Many people experience paranoid and irrational thoughts and may present a danger to themselves or others.
 Furthermore, depression during detox may be associated with suicidal thoughts and attempts.
 Additionally, cravings for methamphetamine during detox are so powerful that many abusers will eventually give in and return to drug use despite their sincere desire to stop.

 Medical professionals at detox facilities are familiar with the challenges of withdrawing from methamphetamine.
 They provide a supportive environment that allows for:

-Finally, detox facilities can provide crucial support for those who are suffering from mental health issues caused by their methamphetamine use.
+Finally, detox facilities can provide crucial support for those who are suffering from mental health issues caused or worsened by their methamphetamine use.
 Oftentimes, depression and psychosis are serious and ongoing consequences of abusing this drug, requiring long-term management through counseling and medication.
 Staff at detox centers can assist their clients by connecting them with programs and resources available to address these mental health challenges.

 Because of the high rate at which methamphetamine abusers return to drug use after detox, it is advisable for anyone undergoing withdrawal from methamphetamine to enter a drug treatment program immediately after completing the detox process.
 There are several types of drug treatment programs available depending on your specific needs.

 Inpatient treatment facilities offer round-the-clock support in a controlled environment for about 4 to 12 weeks, or longer, if needed.
 Oftentimes, inpatient programs are affiliated with a detox center, so clients can enter treatment seamlessly after withdrawing from methamphetamines.
 These intensive programs can help recovering individuals address their addiction in a safe place, with other people going through the same process and separated from people and places that are associated with their drug use.